DanielJonesEB/engineerbetter.com/_posts/2017-05-05-anthropic-sympathy.markdown

 It's easy to trivialise the absurdity of enterprise processes, and to grow numb to the tedium of waiting two weeks for a change request to be satisfied.
 But at a fundamental level, what we do is important.

-Regardless of whether you're wasting an business' money or its employees' time, you're wasting people's lives.
+Regardless of whether you're wasting a business' money or its employees' time, you're wasting people's lives.

 I for one can't contribute to this, and nor can I idly sit by the sidelines pretending it's someone else's problem.